thingsiplay/enjoy/README.md

 # enjoy for RetroArch

-Play any game ROM with associated emulator in *RetroArch*
+Play any game ROM with associated emulator in *RetroArch* on Linux

 - **Author**: Tuncay D.
 - **License**: [MIT License](LICENSE)